Wandering around Campbell Valley Park a while ago , I came upon this Downy Woodpecker, pecking at the leaf buds of these plants.

 The Hairy Woodpecker is similar to the Downy, but slightly larger and has a longer beak.

-If you hear tapping close by, stop and wait and you will often locate “Woody”!
+So, If you hear tapping close by, or see a red flash, stop, wait and listen.
+You will often find “Woody”!

 You must be logged in to post a comment.